The Ultimate Guide to Reading Tolkien’s, ‘The Lord of the Rings’

 What’s with all the songs?

 Some of the most well-known include "The Road Goes Ever On," "Tom Bombadil's Song," "The Lay of Beren and Lúthien," "The Song of Eärendil," and "A Elbereth Gilthoniel."
-Many of these poems and songs play an important role in the story, serving as a way to convey important information, evoke mood and atmosphere, or provide insight into characters' thoughts and emotions.
+Many of these poems and songs play an important role in the story IMO, serving as a way to convey important information, evoke mood and atmosphere, or provide insight into characters' thoughts and emotions.
+Some people are really not a fan of the songs and poems, but I personally love them.
+They’re a touch of whimsy.

 Tolkien was a prolific poet, and many of the poems and songs in The Lord of the Rings draw on his love of language and mythology.
 Speaking of which….